AnasYasin/TSP-using-Genetic-Algorithm/README.md

 # TSP-using-Genetic-Algorithm
-Genetic Algorithm for TSP with modified cycle crossover operator
+Genetic Algorithm for TSP with OX and CX crossover.